|PDF FULL-TEXT HTML|

 3 Results and Discussions

 A Matlab script file for the implementation of resilient gradient variant of the BP algorithm were written.
 This code was run for different learning rates and varying number of hidden neurons.
 The regression coefficient (R) and Mean Square Error (MSE) were compared.
-As can be seen from Fig. 4 the resilient gradient method shows superior performance as the complexity of the neural network increase.
+As can be seen from Figure 5 the resilient gradient method shows superior performance as the complexity of the neural network increase.

 Addition of points that span the whole data space will improve the generalization capability of the proposed neural network.
 Additionally, the correlation coefficient between the estimated and target values, which is the R value was computed.

-The R value varies from –1 to 1, however it is should be closer to 1 for prediction applications of BP algorithm.
+Generally, the R value varies from –1 to 1, however it is should be closer to 1 for prediction applications of BP algorithm.
 R=1 means all of the data points lie exactly on the regression line & R=-1 means they are randomly scattered away from the regression line.
-For this case as can be seen from Figure 4, the data does not fall exactly on the regression line, but the variation is very small.
+For this case as can be seen from Figure 6, the data does not fall exactly on the regression line, but the variation is very small.

-Table 3 gives the final result i.e. the steam consumption rate of each textile machine.
+Table 2 summarizes the final result i.e. the steam consumption rate of each textile machine.
 For this the average production value of the machine is presented to the network as input.
 The output value is given in a range because of the random stochastic nature of steam loss and weight initialization used.

 Moreover, it was found out that the number of layers and the amount of neurons in those layers has a direct influence on the accuracy of the network.
 From the experiment it was found out that two hidden layers and hundred neurons on those layers has resulted in best performance of the network.
 However, the number of neurons in a layer could be reduced with the availability of more data to train the network.

-Martin T. Hagan and Howard B. Demuth, Neural Network Design 2nd Edtion, eBook
+Martin T. Hagan, Howard B. Demuth.
+Neural Network Design 2 nd Edtion, 2014.

 C.G.
 Looney, “Advances in feedforward neural networks: demystifying knowledge acquiring black boxes”, IEEE Transactions on Knowledge and Data Engineering, Volume: 8, Issue: 2,1996